Overtekk/minitalk/README.md

 Once 8 signals are received, the byte is complete.
 The character is printed (or stored in a buffer for faster printing) and the variables are reset for the next character.

+### Bonus:

+The server waits for signals using **sigaction** (instead of signal).

+Using **sigaction** allows access to the **siginfo_t** structure, which contains the Sender's PID (*si_pid*).

+Once 8 signals are received, the byte is complete.
+- Unicode: Since UTF-8 characters are just sequences of bytes, the server reconstructs them byte by byte and the terminal handles the display of emojis or accents automatically.
+- Acknowledgement: When the server encounters the null terminator (\0), it sends a SIGUSR1 signal back to the specific Client PID to confirm the message was fully received.

 ## 📚 Resources & AI Usage

 https://42-cursus.gitbook.io/guide/2-rank-02/minitalk